c0d3z3r0/gd32f30x_firmware_library/Examples/ADC/ADC1_regular_channel_with_DMA/readme.txt

 OF SUCH DAMAGE.
 */

   This demo is based on the GD32307C-EVAL-V1.1 board, it shows how to use the ADC to convert analog signal to digital data through DMA.
-The ADC is configured in continuous mode, PC3 is chosen as analog input pin.
+The ADC is configured in continuous mode, PA0~PA3 are chosen as analog input pin.

-  As the ADC convertion begins by software, the converted data from ADC_RDATA register to SRAM begins continuously.
-Users can change the VR1 on the board, measure TP pad board, and check if its value matches the converted data through the watch window.
+  As the ADC conversion begins by software, the converted datas from ADC_RDATA register to SRAM begins continuously.

   The analog input pin should configured to AIN mode.
-  We can watch array adc_value in debug mode or COM0.
+We can watch array adc_value[] in debug mode or COM0.